dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

         implementations of sovereignty
       - like i said, these kinds of trends take centuries

+- complexity of bilateral trade agreements leading to a "deadlock" in ISDS settlements and reduced flexibility in policy.
+  - this leads to a situation similar to early 20th century Europe, where secret agreements between nations led to poorly informed policy decisions
+  - ISDS is complex and leads to a degridation of sovereignty by locking out legislature-directed policy in lieu of policy directed by interests of foreign investors and multinations

 ### TransNatl: In the context of Trade/ISDS & Federal Law